Filming Protocols of the International Seabed Authority

 • Logistical preparations to determine technical requirements and what in-house services would need to be provided.
 This would include a location scouting visit, followed by a technical scout.

-• In parallel to this, drafting of a location agreement takes place, a process that typically takes several weeks to conclude.
-Once agreed upon by both sides, the draft agreement is submitted to the Legal Office of Authority for final approval a minimum of one week before filming is scheduled to begin.
+• In parallel with this, a location agreement is drafted, a process that typically takes several weeks to conclude.
+Once agreed upon by both sides, the draft agreement is submitted to the ISA Legal Office for final approval at least one week before filming is scheduled to begin.

-The use of the Authority’s name and/or emblem in a feature film, documentary or television production requires prior authorization.
+The use of the ISA’s name and/or emblem in a feature film, documentary or television production requires prior authorization.

-Please submit a request using the online “Request for permission to use the Authority’s name and emblem” form along with
+Please submit a request using the online “Request for permission to use the ISA’s name and emblem” form along with

 • a formal written request on the production company’s letterhead